netinvent/node_exporter_hosts_up/README.md

 This is a quick and dirty script to check if a host that runs node_exporter can ping other hosts

-The main goal of this script is to check VPN peer availability from the host.
+The main goal of this script is to check VPN peer reachability from the host.

 ## Setup